Back-to-Africa movement: Other pre-Civil War attempts

-Post-Emancipation
+Post-emancipation

 The back-to-Africa movement eventually began to decline but would see a revival again in 1877 at the end of the Reconstruction era, as many blacks in the South faced violence from groups such as the Ku Klux Klan.
 Interest among the South's black population in African emigration peaked during the 1890s, a time when racism reached its peak and the greatest number of lynchings in American history took place.
 The continued experience of segregation, discrimination, and the belief that they would never achieve true equality attracted many blacks to a Pan-African emancipation in their motherland.

 The movement declined again following many hoaxes and fraudulent activities associated with the movement.
-According to Crumrin, however, the most important reason for the decline in the back-to-Africa movement was that the "vast majority of those who were meant to colonize did not wish to leave.
-Most free blacks simply did not want to go "home" to a place from which they were generations removed.
+According to Crumrin, however, the most important reason for the decline in the back-to-Africa movement was that the "vast majority of those meant to colonize did not wish to leave.
+Most free blacks simply did not want to go 'home' to a place from which they were generations removed.
 America, not Africa, was their home, and they had little desire to migrate to a strange and forbidding land not their own."
 They often said that they were no more African than white Americans were British.

 Florida Governor Napoleon Bonaparte Broward (1905–1909) called for blacks to be permanently moved to land the federal government would purchase, either foreign or domestic.
-After buying their respective properties, a territory would be established in which blacks could not leave, and whites could not enter.
+After buying their respective properties, a territory would be established where blacks could not leave, and whites could not enter.

 Early 20th century attempts at resettlement were made, such as those by Chief Alfred Sam between 1913 and 1915.
 The eventual disillusionment of those who migrated to the North and the frustrations of struggling to cope with urban life set the scene for the back-to-Africa movement of the 1920s, established by Marcus Garvey.
-Garvey contemporaneously served as a major inspiration for a number of 1920s activists and preachers, such as James E. Lewis, whose Los Angeles congregation help to finance the construction of a passenger ship.
+Garvey contemporaneously served as a major inspiration for a number of 1920s activists and preachers, such as James E. Lewis, whose Los Angeles congregation helped to finance the construction of a passenger ship.
 Many of those who migrated to the Northern States from the South found that, although they were financially better off, they remained at the bottom both economically and socially.
 Garvey supported a proposal by Torrey George McCallum that passed the Mississippi State Senate in 1922, though it was widely rejected and ridiculed by the Black press.